rchakravarth/326-final-teamphi/docs/final.md

 **Division of Labor**

-Rishab Chakravarthy: Created the wireframes for the sign-in, register and mealbuilder pages as well as helped build the actual UI of the mealbuilder page.
-Additionally, helped build the accompanying mealbuilder.js file for the mealbuilder html page and helped with the server by creating the mock endpoint data + attempted to create the database logic.
+Rishab Chakravarthy: Created the wireframes for the sign-in and mealbuilder pages as well as helped build the actual UI of the mealbuilder page.
+Helped build the accompanying mealbuilder.js file for the mealbuilder html page and helped with the server by creating the mock endpoint data + attempted to create the database logic.
 Created the documents for each milestone as well as the final report.

 Kenny Duong: Created the html pages for the sign-in and register.
 Assisted in creating the html for the page that creates the meal.
 Worked on developing the back-end coding for server.js, focusing on authenification and redirecting the pages.